Compare Internet Providers

 One of the main things that your location dictates is the kinds of internet connections available to you.
 Depending on your neighborhood, you might have several options or you might be restricted to one or two.

 - DSL is delivered to your home over existing phone lines.
-This makes it one of the more widely available options and one of the least expensive.
-Speeds vary, but newer phone lines often provide speeds almost on par with cable connections in some areas.
+This makes it one of the more widely available options, and in some cases, the least expensive.
+Speeds vary, but connections generally top out at 100 Mbps.

 - Satellite internet is delivered to your home over a satellite service, much like satellite TV.
 It generally offers much slower speeds than either DSL or cable, but it’s available pretty much anywhere (even rural areas).